vnguyendon/gw-config-apis/bot/sequences/README.md

 In this sequence, as a user:
 * The bot asks me a question ("A little comfort?")
-* The bot suggests answers as a set of choices ("Yes" or "No")
+* The bot suggests answers as a set of choices ("Yes" or "No"), either randomized or not
 * I choose Yes
 * The bot suggests two message categories ("Poems" and "Positive thoughts")
 * I choose one those message categories (we call them message Intentions)